rtgarden/minecraftacademy/starthere/basicfighting.md

 as well as through a single block hole.
 They can also spawn riding a chicken as babyzombie chicken jockeys.

-They are faster than normal zombies.
+They are faster than normal zombies and they do not burn in sunlight.